Tomasz-Lab/dynamo/README.md

 ### 🔮 **Predictive Modeling with ARIMAX**
 Forecast future changes in the microbiome using **ARIMAX models**, allowing you to predict how microbial communities may evolve under various conditions.

+### 🔮 **Features clustering**
+Cluster features that fluctuate together in time using compositional correlation and community detection approach.

 ## Citation